Fitomo/Fitomo-User-Generation/README.md

   ```sh
   $ npm install
   ```
-#### 3. Define Enviormental Variables
+#### 3. Define Environmental Variables
-  Define the enviormental variable IP to equal the host of the server.
+  Define the environmental variable IP to equal the host of the server.
 #### 4. Run the application

   ```sh